 Please write a short response to this quote, including reactions or questions it might raise for you.
 Some possible questions to consider: Do you feel like Taylor is speaking to you and/or your political community?
 In other words, are you often critical (internally or externally) of people for not being aware/woke enough?
 Or does this conversation feel new to you?
 And if so - what questions does this raise for you?

 6. What are your experiences with community service, social justice activism, or community organizing?
-What do you hope to learn about community organizing, and why?
+What do you understand as the differences between these?
+(There's no need to do research - if you don’t know that’s totally ok!)
+What do you hope to learn about community organizing?

-7. Do you have any particular needs/concerns you would like to disclose?
-Please do include any dietary restrictions (vegan, halal, kosher, etc.) as well as food allergies, medical or religious restrictions, or accommodations requirements you might want us to know about considering the spring break component.
+8. Do you have any particular needs/concerns you would like to disclose?
+Please include any dietary restrictions (vegan, vegetarian, halal, kosher, etc.) as well as food allergies, medical or religious restrictions, or accommodations requirements you might want us to know about. [optional!]

 9. Is there anything else that you would like to share with us (e.g. your pronouns or other identities or things about your background that you feel it's important for us to know that haven't yet come up in this application)?
 Are there any questions you have for us at this time?